Look Up Free Martin County Public Records on Anyone

 Another option to find and obtain Martin County divorce records (as well as marriage certificates) is by reaching out to the Florida Bureau of Vital Statistics.18, 19

-For both marriage and dissolution or marriage records, citizens should be aware that the Florida Health Department of Health can help with documents from 1927 on, as long as the marriage or dissolution (including divorces and annulments) was registered with the Clerk of Circuit Court.
+For both marriage and dissolution of marriage records, citizens should be aware that the Florida Health Department of Health can help with documents from 1927 on as long as the marriage or dissolution (including divorces and annulments) was registered with the Clerk of Circuit Court.

 Anyone can request those documents, and requesters don’t need to be connected to the event.